Our plans for a community owned power system for Sark.

 What will the new system cost?

-The preliminary estimate for a complete replacement renewables-based generation and distribution system and associated development costs is around £8.6million.
-This is being firmed up through the design work now underway.
+The design phase estimate for a complete replacement renewables-based generation and distribution system and associated development costs is around £10.6million.
+We will not know the extent of the upgrade required, and therefore the cost, until Sark has ownership of its energy infrastructure.

-The design phase will also look at a diesel only alternative or transitional system.
-Whilst a diesel only system will be cheaper to build, it is likely the cost of electricity will be higher than for a renewables-based system due to the ongoing cost of fuel.
+Whilst a diesel only system will be cheaper to build, in the long-run it is likely the cost of electricity will be higher than for a renewables-based system due to the ongoing cost of fuel.

 Whether the generation system is diesel or renewables-based, the distribution network still needs to be replaced or substantially upgraded.
-The distribution network replacement makes up over half the estimated cost.
-The design phase will look at what parts of the existing network could be salvaged and whether the system could be installed in stages.
+The distribution network replacement makes up over 60% of the estimated cost of a full replacement system if required.

 Where will the new power hub be located?

-The proposed location for the wind turbines is in island-owned fields above Creux Harbour with the solar array nearby, as shown below.
+The proposed location for the wind turbines is in island-owned fields at Les Laches above Creux Harbour with the solar array nearby, as shown below.

 The diesel generators and batteries will be housed in a new